ErlendLima/FYS3150/Project1/README.md

 Better support for debugging and stricter compiler flags can be turned on using `cmake -DCMAKE_BUILD_TYPE=DEBUG`.

 ## Credits
-The contributors of this project are Erlend Lima, Frederik Johan Mellbye and Aram Salihi.
+The contributors of this project are Erlend Lima, Frederik Johan Mellbye, Aram Salihi and Halvard Sutterud.

 ## License
 This project is licensed under the terms of the **MIT** license.